Menorca Car Hire

 - Holidays in Menorca: Click here for public holidays in Spain.

 - Internet coverage: Hotels, bars, restaurants, and cafés offer Wi-Fi.

-- Road conditions: Most roads on Menorca are in good condition, areas with road works are generally sufficiently signaled.
+- Road conditions: Most roads in Menorca are in good condition, and areas with road works are generally sufficiently signalled.